 If the Examiner concurs in the criticisms, the errors should, if possible, be corrected in clean red ink and initialed or be corrected by Examiners' amendment.
-See section 1302.04.
+See § 1302.04.

 If the required correction cannot be cured by Examiner's amendment, the application may have to be withdrawn from issue.
-This may sometimes be avoided if the attorney or his representative is in Washington.
-In such cases, he should be called in immediately, and the error may perhaps be corrected by amendment under Rule 312.
+This may sometimes be avoided if the attorney or his representative is telephoned immediately, and the error is corrected by amendment under Rule 312.